 When a responsible or non-responsible party enters into an agreement or voluntary cleanup contract with the Department to pay for or perform response activities, DHEC staff must review and approve all investigation plans, environmental reports, sampling data, and other activities associated with the cleanup of contaminated sites to assure that public health and the environment are protected.
-Under these contracts and agreements, parties are required to reimburse DHEC's costs for oversight activities. authority of DHEC to use the Uncontrolled Sites Fund and to seek cost recovery provides leverage that may encourage responsible parties to come forward voluntarily.
-Further, participation/community DHEC performs public involvement activities pursuant to CERCLA and the National Contingency Plan (NCP) to ensure that affected communities have knowledge of, and input into, the cleanup.
+Under these contracts and agreements, parties are required to reimburse DHEC's costs for oversight activities.
+The authority of DHEC to use the Uncontrolled Sites Fund and to seek cost recovery provides leverage that may encourage responsible parties to come forward voluntarily.
+Further, DHEC performs public participation/community involvement activities pursuant to CERCLA and the National Contingency Plan (NCP) to ensure that affected communities have knowledge of, and input into, the cleanup.

 The chart below shows the number of responsible party voluntary cleanup contracts (RP-VCCs) executed and the cumulative total for each fiscal year since the first RP-VCC was executed in FY97.
-Twelve RP-VCCs, one VCC amendment, one consent agreement amendment, and two letter agreements were executed in FY18.
-Approximately 12 RP-VCCs were under negotiation at the end of FY18.
+Twelve RP-VCCs, two VCC amendments, one consent agreement, two consent agreement amendments, one cost recovery settlement agreement, and one letter agreement were executed in FY19.
+Approximately six RP-VCCs were under negotiation at the end of FY19.